rackerlabs/rackspace-how-to/content/general/billing-services-overview.md

 2. Towards the bottom of the page, click on the pencil icon next to **Threshold Notification**.

-3. Enter a monetary amount in US dollars.
+3. Enter a monetary amount.

 4. Check the boxes next to the contacts who should receive the notifications, then click **Save**.